Wallace Irwin: Biography

 The Togo fad was built upon Irwin’s creation of a Japanese caricature at a time when many Americans admired Japan for its recent victory in the Russo-Japanese War, 1904–05.
 However, after World War I, American opinion shifted as the United States and Japan competed for military and economic advantage in Asia.
-Irwin’s approach likewise turned, resulting in Seed of the Sun with its dire warning that Japanese immigrants represented both the “nefarious alliance of Asiatics and speculative capital” and their emperor’s plan for them to “marry Euro-American women in order to promote their race”.
+Irwin’s approach likewise turned, resulting in Seed of the Sun with its dire warning that Japanese immigrants represented both the "nefarious alliance of Asiatics and speculative capital" and their emperor’s plan for them to "marry Euro-American women in order to promote their race".

 Success as a humorist allowed Irwin to devote himself to what he considered his serious work, novels and articles with social and political purpose, writing that is now largely forgotten except when cited by historians as representative of widespread pre-World War II racism.

 Irwin was married twice.
-In 1901 he married Grace Adelaide Luce (1877–1914).
-Over a year after her death, in January 1916 he married Laetitia McDonald (Oct 25, 1889 – Sep 6, 1965).
-Wallace and Laetitia had two children, both prominent in their own right.
+In 1901 he married Grace Adelaide Luce.
+Over a year after her death, in January 1916 he married Laetitia McDonald.
+Wallace and Laetitia had two children.
 Donald (1917–1991) was a journalist for the New York Herald Tribune and the Los Angeles Times, and served as an aide to Nelson A. Rockefeller during the Eisenhower administration.
 Wallace Jr. (1919–2010) was a speechwriter for several U.S. congressmen and the future President George H. W. Bush during Bush's time as U.S. ambassador to the United Nations.

 Wallace Irwin died in Southern Pines, North Carolina.
 That same year, 1959, his personal papers, including manuscripts to novels and poems, correspondence, freelance journalism, and an unpublished autobiography, were donated to the Bancroft Library at the University of California, Berkeley.